umerkang66/hammad-portfolio/README.md

 ## Hammad Portfolio

-Open the code folder in terminal then RUN
+Open the code folder in terminal then RUN (You should have node js installed on your system)

 ```
 npm install